 Choosing from the best family movies on Netflix isn't easy, even with a new addition here and there.
 Netflix's always losing licensed movies, giving us reasons to update this list to make sure it reflects the current options.
 Making matters worse, Netflix's Children & Family Movies section is packed with films of questionable quality, and it takes a lot of time to sift through all of them to find something that works for you and your crew.

-We consider ratings from both Common Sense Media and Rotten Tomatoes, but neither is exactly the end-all be-all for deciding what's truly one of the best family movies on Netflix.
+We consider ratings from both Common Sense Media and Rotten Tomatoes, but neither is exactly the end-all-be-all for deciding what's truly one of the best family movies on Netflix.
 Trying to keep your kids away from inappropriate content?
 Check out our guide on how to set up Netflix parental controls.
-And be sure to research the best Netflix VPN if you're on a family vacation and want to keep them entertained with their favorite shows.

 Common Sense Media says: ages 8 and up